vmware-tanzu/velero/docs/get-started.md

 See [Set up Ark on your platform][3] for how to configure Ark for a production environment.

+If you encounter issues with installing or configuring, see [Debugging Installation Issues](debugging-install.md).

 ### Prerequisites

 * Access to a Kubernetes cluster, version 1.7 or later.
 Version 1.7.5 or later is required to run `ark backup delete`.